The Link Between Behaviour and Culture

 By Tony Ragoonanan

-I’d like to begin with a pre-Covid story but bear with me, the concepts still matter during the pandemic and it will matter long after it is over.
+I’d like to begin with a pre-Covid story but bear with me, the concepts still matter during the pandemic and they will matter long after it is over.
 Like many of you, every now and then, I enjoy dining out with family or friends.
 When I do, there’s one sports bar in particular that I enjoy going to, and the reason I go there is simply because of the customer experience they offer (other than…I really need to get out of my house for a change).
 It stands out from other sports bars because of a few specific reasons.
 Of course, what I buy there is certainly one of them but I am omitting this detail to make this point.
 Regardless of who our waiter or waitress is, their colleagues always check to make sure that we are well taken care of, meeting our needs at every turn, instead of us having to do a visual search for the person who is serving us when we need something.
 Additionally, every time I went back there, the great experience I had was happily re-experienced and it is the reason I will go back.
-So my point here is this; this sports bar differentiated itself because of the awareness and consistency that their staff demonstrated.
+So my point here is this; this sports bar differentiated itself because of the awareness and consistency that its staff demonstrated.

 Organizational culture is defined as the underlying beliefs, assumptions, values, and ways of interacting that contribute to the unique social and psychological environment of an organization.
 Simply stated, organizational culture is “the way things are done around here.”